korostelevm/scampage_blog/README.md

 The login takes place in a sequence of prompts, just like the real thing.
 The username is captured in `index.html`, the user is then redirected to `login2.html` which prompts the user for their password.
 On submit, the credential pair is ajax posted to a PHP url.

 In all instances of this scam, the target url pointed to a `.php` file on what looked to be totally legitimate host domains who had become victims of a remote file inclusion (RFI) attack.
 Older misconfigured phpMyAdmin installations were vulnerable to XSS attacks, SQL injection, and in many cases had their default password left on.
-We've seen these servers to be generally hosting legitimate small businesses like dentist practices, restaurants, etc.
+These vulnerable servers tend to be hosting legitimate small business websites like dental practices, restaurants or other service providers.

 In this instance `finish.php` was likely injected into the host maliciously by exploiting one of those PHP vulnerability.
 These `.php` files simply use php's  `mail` function to then forward the credentials to some other email set up by the attackers.